 - Zucchini and yellow summer squash

-Livestock and aquaculture products are at high risk for being GMO because genetically engineered ingredients are common in animal feed; this impacts animal products like:
+Livestock, apiculture, and aquaculture products are at high risk because genetically engineered ingredients are common in animal feed; this impacts animal products such as:

 Processed Inputs, Including from Synthetic Biology

 GMOs also sneak into food in the form of processed crop derivatives and inputs derived from other forms of genetic engineering like synthetic biology; some examples include:

 - Synthetic biology inputs like flavors, eggs, milk, oils, fats, proteins, sweeteners, etc.